 Even though this style was not as popular as other styles, there are a fair amount of residential Classical Revival homes still standing.
 The front-facing columns and full height porch are the biggest clues that a home is likely in this style.

 In summary, Classical architecture is a method of building that originated in Ancient Greece and Rome.
 The style was revived many times, and many architectural styles incorporate classical forms.
-Classical architects focus on columns, symmetry, and proportion, among other design rules, to create buildings like Capitol Hill and some stately residences.
+Classical architects focus on columns, symmetry, and proportion, among other design rules, to create buildings like the U.S. Capitol and the U.S. Supreme Court Building.